alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/coding_guidelines.md

   enum class SomeEnum2 { ENUM_VALUE_1, ENUM_VALUE_2, ENUM_VALUE_3 };
   ```

-- Block indentation should use 4 characters, no tabs.
+- Block indentation must use 4 characters and not use tabs.

 - Each statement must be on a separate line.
+For example:

   ```C++
   int a, b; // Error prone